GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 This solution installs a single instance of PostgreSQL server on your Kubernetes cluster.

-The PostgreSQL Pod is managed by a ReplicaSet, with the number of replicas set to one.
+The PostgreSQL Pod is managed by a StatefulSet, with the number of replicas set to one.
 The PostgreSQL Pod uses a Persistent Volume to store data, and a ClusterIP Service to expose the database port (which can be optionally exposed publicly with a LoadBalancer type of Service).
 Communication between the client and server is